Skip to content

 3. Finally, the total amount to refund is divided between amount and amount_tax.
 We also do this proportionally, depending on how much tax is available to refund in the line item compared to the total funds left to refund.
 Using the 10 USD item example, tax (1.00 USD) represents 9.09% of the total remaining to refund (11.00 USD), so the amount_tax is -5.50 USD * 9.09% = -0.50 USD.

 The flat amount distributes according to what’s left to refund in the transaction, not what was originally recorded.
-Consider this example: instead of recording a refund for a flat 16.50 USD, you first record a partial reversal for the total amount of the 10 USD item:
+For example, instead of recording a refund for a flat 16.50 USD, you first record a partial reversal for the total amount of the 10 USD item:

 Command Line